cran-task-views/Omics/Omics.md

     implements a method based on information theory to detect significant variation in gene expression. `r pkg("ORdensity")` detects differentially expressed genes with a permutation procedure. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
-    `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis of qPCR data.
+    `r pkg("leapp")` proposes an latent effect adjustment method to counter their effects on ranking of hypothesis in tests. `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis of qPCR data.
 -   `r pkg("ssize.fdr")` provides functions that calculate appropriate sample sizes for gene expression tests.
 -   `r pkg("TcGSA")` and `r pkg("TGS")` implement methods for longitudinal gene-expression data analysis. `r pkg("survival666")` implements a method to eliminate influence of co-expressed genes in survival analyses.
--   `r pkg("slfm")` performs gene expression analysis with a Bayesian sparse latent factor model.
+-   **Clustering**: `r pkg("slfm")` performs gene expression analysis with a Bayesian sparse latent factor model. `r pkg("lmQCM")` implements a graph-based method for gene co-expression module discovery.
+-   **Prediction**: `r pkg("LPS")` implements the linear prediction score approach for gene expression signatures.
 -   `r pkg("SMDIC")` performs the identification of somatic mutation-driven immune cells from expression data.
 -   `r pkg("NACHO")` and `r pkg("nanostringr")` provide tools for quality